LukeGrahamLandry/llvm_of_jvm/devlog.md

 I guess I need to check if a basic block changes the size of the stack or ever goes below where it started and fall back to doing it at runtime.
 I'm hoping the stack promises to be the same height before and after each statement like in Crafting Interpreters.

+That got it down to 7 lines for add.

 I've been agressivly writing type annotations cause i find it hard to tell what's going on but I figured out how to turn on the inlay type hints in vscode.
 It does seem to struggle with The Data Type Formerly Known As Enums sometimes tho.

+operand ordering: (load_a load_b op_div) means (a divided by b)

+that feels pretty good for day 3 ocaml.

 ## Whats in java bytecode (Nov 21)